 8. Shaky Dollar – Invest In Gold

 I’m someone on the outside looking in, and just proposing as a possibility what several financial advisers have suggested over the years, and even more so in recent years.
-If you’re concerned about a possible collapse of the dollar, gold may be a way to protect your savings.
+If you’re concerned about a possible collapse of the dollar, buying gold or silver for survival may be a way to protect your savings.
 Of course who knows just what is going to happen in the days to come to our current economy, and even to gold markets.I personally believe in giving to charity, charities that actually have a heart and great track record of caring for the poor (so do your homework before you start giving to a charity).

 Regarding investing and saving up wealth, the Bible warns about God’s wrath on people who store up riches for themselves “without being rich toward God”.
 Tip: Be rich toward God.
 Give to the poor and needy.
 In return God can bless your wealth and career — though not all of his blessings are financial.